xster/flutter-wiki/Issue-hygiene.md

   issue or add a comment that provides new details that are not already captured or (best of all) assign it to yourself and start working on it!

-## Do not add "me to" or "same" comments to bugs
+## Do not add "me tot" or "same" comments to bugs

 The Flutter team prioritizes issues in part based on the number of +1 (thumbs up) reactions on the top level comment of the bug.
-Adding comments like "me too" or "same here" is generally distracting and makes it harder to find other more meaingful content in the bug.
+Adding comments like "me too" or "same here" is generally distracting and makes it harder to find other more meaningful content in the bug.
 If you have no new details to add, consider just thumbs up-ing the issue.
 If you wish to subscribe to the issue, click the "subscribe" button in the right hand column of the GitHub UI.